Dance in the Country

 The Dance series paintings marked a change in Renoir's technique in the early 1880s and this decade is generally regarded as the most experimental of Renoir's entire career.
 A romantic and energetic painting, Dance in the country is one of Renoir's most treasured works of art.

-Dance in the City:
+Dance in the Country Artist

 Renoir is an artist best known for his depictions of pleasant scenes, and curvy women.
 As a young painter he was influenced by a number of artists and artistic periods and this resulted in him developing an original technique which earned him his reputation as a 'pure impressionist. '